 Cadillac follows this generalization.
 The Insurance Bureau of Canada reports that all Cadillac models perform at the average level or better when it comes to personal injury claims.
 That is, compared to all collisions in Canada, less money is spent on personal injury compensation than average.
 Fewer Cadillac occupants are injured.
-Those who are have less serious injuries.
+Those who have less serious injuries.
 The Cadillac Escalade performs above average in this category.
-Since lower settlement costs equals lower risk to an insurance company.
+Since lower settlement costs equal lower risk to an insurance company.
 This has a downward influence on insurance prices for these vehicles.

 One of Cadillac’s innovations in its early days was the use of interchangeable parts.
 Automobile manufacture was once almost a custom business, as each vehicle produced had its own peculiar quirks stemming from making parts fit.
 Standardized manufacture, of course, lowers both the cost of the part and the ease of repair.
 Today, this is standard with all automobile manufacturers.

-While Cadillac is typical of the luxury car class when it comes to cost of repair, not all models are more expensive to fix.
+While Cadillac is typical of the luxury car class when it comes to the cost of repair, not all models are more expensive to fix.
 Cadillac Seville, Deville, and Escalade from various model years cost less than the average of all vehicles in collision repair claims.
 A few more models hover around the average range, but the bulk of the remaining models cost more than average to repair.